The Boat

 New radar backstay mount – 2020

-Strip bottom paint, barrier coat and paint – 2020
+Strip bottom paint, barrier coat and paint – 2020 (Project featured in Points East Magazine)

 All new Ray Marine electronics: